AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Map match keys** – Select the identifier (e.g., `hashedEmail`).
 - **Define TTL** – Set expiration (1–30 days).
 - **Schedule refresh (optional)** – Enable automatic updates.
-- **Verify in Audience Portal** – Available only after a collaborator sends you an audience.
+- **Verify in Audience Portal** – Once a collaborator sends you an audience, verify that it appears in the Audience Portal under the origin "RTCDP Collaboration."

 ### Option B: Activate to cloud